ga-wdi-boston/ga-multifiles-lab/README.md

 In the show_person.rb file we use this require to try to load the Person class.

 <code>
-require './lib/person'
+require '../lib/person'
-...
 </code>

-When we run this in the root directory of this project it will work.
-Because it's looking for the file defining the Person class, person.rb, in the child directory 'lib'.

 <code>
 $ ruby bin/show_person.rb
 </code>

-OK, if we run it in the root directory
+When we run this in the root directory of this project it WILL NOT work.
+Because it will go up one directory, '..', and look for the lib directory.
+Since the parent directory of this root directory does not have a lib directory the require will fail.

 <code>
 $ cd bin
 </code>

-If we cd into the bin directory and try to run this it will fail.

 <code>
 $ ruby show_person.rb
 </code>

-Fails, it's looking for the file in bin/lib/person.rb
-    `require': cannot load such file -- ./lib/person (LoadError)
+If we cd into the bin directory and try to run this it WILL work.
+Because it will look into the parent directory of this bin directory, look for the lib directory (which it will find), then load the person.rb from the lib directory.

-The fix is to use require_relative.
-This will try to find the file relative to the file that has that has the require_relative statement.
+To be able to run this ruby file from anywhere we need to use require_relative.
+This will try to find the file we are requiring relative to the file that has that has the require_relative statement.

 <ul>In bin/show_person.rb:
 <li>uncomment require_relative '../lib/person'</li>
-<li>comment out require './lib/person'</li>
+<li>comment out require '../lib/person'</li>
 </ul>

 <code>
 $ ruby bin/show_person.rb
 </code>

-Still OK, if run it in the root directory.
+OK if we run from the root directory.

 <code>
 $ cd bin